-Four events look at the impact of climate change on the body, the community, the country and the planet; and explore some of the innovative ways people are building resilience and sustainability amidst this otherwise doomsday situation.
-Inspired by Naomi Klein’s international bestseller and featuring an international group of celebrated activists, journalists, policy-makers and artists who are exploring radical new ways to make our world last longer.
+Four dialogues look at the impact of climate change on the body, the community, the country and the planet; and explore some of the innovative ways people are building resilience and sustainability amidst this otherwise doomsday situation.
+Inspired by Naomi Klein’s international bestseller and featuring an international group of celebrated activists, journalists, policy-makers and artists who are working in radical new ways to make our world last longer.

 FeaturingAurora Levins Morales

 “The thing about a crisis this big, this all-encompassing, is that it changes everything.
 It changes what we can do, what we can hope for, what we can demand from ourselves and our leaders.”

 – Naomi Klein, This Changes Everything

 How does climate change and environmental trauma affect our bodies?

 What do climate change, disability, reproductive, racial and economic justice have in common?